 - you just don't get on or they don't ‘get' you

 It's a good idea to first talk to the person you're seeing.
 They might be able to change the appointment times or move the appointments to a different location.

-If you still decide to change, you can ask for your medical notes to be transferred to your new health professional.
+If you decide to change, you can ask for your medical notes to be transferred to your new health professional.
 This will help your new health professional understand you better and it will make the transition easier.
 Don't be put off if the first person you try doesn't work out.
 It's worth persevering so you can get the right support.

 What does it cost to see a mental health professional?

 If you have a diagnosed mental illness, your doctor can provide you with a mental health treatment plan .
 This provides a Medicare rebate for up to 20 sessions a year with some mental health specialists.